 Each year, Ohio ACTE awards up to two Darrell Parks Student Scholarships, which provide $1,000 toward the continuing education of career-technical graduates.
 The winners are chosen by Dr. Darrell Parks, former director of the ODE Office of CTE and past Executive Director of Ohio ACTE.

-Congratulations and best wishes in your future careers, Mackenzie and Micah!
+Congratulations and best wishes in your future careers, Samikchhaya and Gabriel!